impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 ### The `local` keyword

 By default, variables declared inside a function are available outside that function.
 To prevent that from happening, we use the `local` keyword to ensure their scope is limited to the body of the function.
-Note- this keyword [is **not** POSIX-compliant](https://web.archive.org/web/20221114113625/https://stackoverflow.com/questions/18597697/posix-compliant-way-to-scope-variables-to-a-function-in-a-shell-script){:target="_blank" rel="noopener"}, though many POSIX shells support it.
+Note- this keyword [is **not** POSIX-compliant](https://web.archive.org/web/20221114113625/https://stackoverflow.com/questions/18597697/posix-compliant-way-to-scope-variables-to-a-function-in-a-shell-script){:target="_blank" rel="noopener" }, though many POSIX shells support it.

 Let's do an experiment to see how `local` works.